Armenia: Art

 Yerevan Vernissage (arts and crafts market), close to Republic Square, bustles with hundreds of vendors selling a variety of crafts on weekends and Wednesdays (though the selection is much reduced mid-week).
 The market offers woodcarving, antiques, fine lace, and the hand-knotted wool carpets and kilims that are a Caucasus speciality.
 Obsidian, which is found locally, is crafted into assortment of jewellery and ornamental objects.
 Armenian gold smithery enjoys a long tradition, populating one corner of the market with a selection of gold items.
-Soviet relics and souvenirs of recent Russian manufacture – nesting dolls, watches, enamel boxes and so on – are also available at the Vernisage.
+Soviet relics and souvenirs of recent Russian manufacture – nesting dolls, watches, enamel boxes and so on – are also available at the Vernissage.

 Across from the Opera House, a popular art market fills another city park on the weekends.
 Armenia's long history as a crossroads of the ancient world has resulted in a landscape with innumerable fascinating archaeological sites to explore.
-Medieval, Iron Age, Bronze Age and even Stone Age sites are all within a few hours drive from the city.
+Medieval, Iron Age, Bronze Age and even Stone Age sites are all within a few hours' drive from the city.
 All but the most spectacular remain virtually undiscovered, allowing visitors to view churches and fortresses in their original settings.

 The National Art Gallery in Yerevan has more than 16,000 works that date back to the Middle Ages, which indicate Armenia's rich tales and stories of the times.
 It houses paintings by many European masters as well.
 The Modern Art Museum, the Children's Picture Gallery, and the Martiros Saryan Museum are only a few of the other noteworthy collections of fine art on display in Yerevan.
 Moreover, many private galleries are in operation, with many more opening every year, featuring rotating exhibitions and sales.

 On 13 April 2013, the Armenian government announced a change in law to allow freedom of panorama for 3D works of art.